 Worksite visits have been a popular feature of ANZSOM Annual Scientific Meetings for many years, providing delegates with first hand experience of workplace hazards and health risks, and an opportunity to work through practical solutions.
-This year and for the first time in ANZSOM history, our worksite visits will be held virtually.
+In 2020, our worksite visits were held virtually for the first time.

 South 32 Worsley Alumina Refinery (Western Australia)

 Worsley Alumina comprises a bauxite mine located near the town of Boddington and an alumina refinery located near Worsley.
 Ore is mined then transported 50km to the refinery via an overland conveyor system.
 Alumina is then transported 55km to the port of Bunbury for shipping.

 This site visit will be focused on the alumina refinery process, with brief discussion of bauxite mining and port and rail facilities and operation.

 The alumina refinery process operates 24 hours a day, 365 days a year.
 It is complex and involves taking bauxite in it’s raw form, crushing and using the Bayer process to form white powder alumina.

 Delegates will participate in a virtual site visit of photographic and video content with explanation of the process and the refinery.
 Using a risk assessment framework, delegates will be asked to document their findings to contribute to discussions in the latter part of the session.

 Pre-reading and assessment template

 Trainees are advised to undertake pre-reading to familiarise themselves with the workplaces and the work processes that are subject of the worksite visits.